wxie2017/wxie2017.github.io/pages/speech/my_toastmaster_joining_speech.md

 great ideas.
 Some of the ideas are so inspiring and so important that I cannot help myself to share the ideas with others, with a lot of people.

 The best way to share ideas, for me, is to become a public speaker.

-Toastmaster is a leading orgnization to develop public speech skills.
-So I am joining Toastmaster, and I believe Yu-Life club is the best club for me to grow, so I am joining Yu-life.
+Toastmasters International is a non-profit educational organization that teaches public speaking and leadership skills through a worldwide network of clubs.
+The organization's membership exceeds 358,000 in more than 16,800 clubs in 143 countries.
+Since 1924, Toastmasters International has helped people from diverse backgrounds become more confident speakers, communicators, and leaders.
+So I am joining Toastmaster.

+Yu-life club is wonderful club to join because of her cozy environment we all feel, and because of the kind, warm-hearted members like each and everyone of you.
+So I am joining Yu-life.

+Dear President, dear fellow members, please vote for me.

 Together, we spread great ideas.
-Togehter, we make our planet a better place for our children.
+Togehter, we make our planet a better place.

 Thank you.